 Are you worried that your child doesn’t get enough protein?
 If you’re the parent of a young child, this is a common concern.
-Especially if you have a selective eater with a small appetite (which is most toddlers & preschoolers!).
+Especially if you have a picky selective eater.

 In this blog, I’ll discuss why your child needs protein, how much they need, where to get it and share a protein-rich breakfast recipe.